html-extract/hext/scripts/build-hext-npm/assets/README.md

 // hext.Rule's constructor expects a single argument
-// containing a Hext snippet.
+// containing a Hext template.
 // Throws an Error on invalid syntax, with
 // Error.message containing the error description.
 const rule = new hext.Rule(`